For loop: 1958: ALGOL

+Note the value of x after the first loop has completed will be 42, whereas in the second loop it will be 43.

 1960: COBOL

 COBOL was formalized in late 1959 and has had many elaborations.
 It uses the PERFORM verb which has many options.
 Originally all loops had to be out-of-line with the iterated code occupying a separate paragraph.
-Ignoring the need for declaring and initialising variables, the COBOL equivalent of a for-loop would be.
+Ignoring the need for declaring and initializing variables, the COBOL equivalent of a for loop would be.